Luizerko/ai_choreo/models/README.md

 - Next, the edge representations are converted back into nodes, and another GCN layer is applied.

-- The nodes are then transformed back into edges, followed by another MLP layer with a skip connection from the dropout layer.
+- The nodes are then transformed back into edges, followed by another MLP layer with a skip connection from the previous dropout layer.

-- Finally, an MLP layer produces logits, which currently represent two features indicating edge types (existing or non-existing).
+- Finally, an MLP layer generates logits that represent edge types, ranging from non-existent edges to those most critical for the movement being analyzed.

 **Decoder:**